Evan-sudo/Evan/content/authors/admin/_index.md

 highlight_name: true
 ---

 Hi all, my name is Mufan Liu (刘牧凡).
 I am a PhD student at **[CMIC](https://cmic.sjtu.edu.cn/EN/Default.aspx)**, Shanghai Jiao Tong University.
-Currently I am jointly supervised by Prof. **[Yiling Xu](https://cmic.sjtu.edu.cn/cn/show.aspx?info_lb=75&info_id=1166&flag=35)** at SJTU🇨🇳 and Prof. **[Le Yang](https://www.canterbury.ac.nz/engineering/contact-us/people/le-yang.html)** at University of Canterbury🇳🇿.
-My research interests include adaptive streaming, video coding, reinforcement learning and cross-layer design.
+I am supervised by Prof. **[Yiling Xu](https://cmic.sjtu.edu.cn/cn/show.aspx?info_lb=75&info_id=1166&flag=35)** at SJTU🇨🇳.
+We hold the connections to Prof. **[Le Yang](https://www.canterbury.ac.nz/engineering/contact-us/people/le-yang.html)** at University of Canterbury🇳🇿, Prof. **[Jenq-neng Hwang](https://people.ece.uw.edu/hwang/)** at University of Washington🇺🇸 and Prof. **[Zhu Li](http://l.web.umkc.edu/lizhu/)** at UMKC🇺🇸.
+During the day, I engage in scientific research, and in the evening, I study tarot♠️ and photography📷 (No more time for me to attend classes😆).
+My research interests include adaptive streaming, video coding, reinforcement learning, 3d multimedia and cross-layer design.

+My dream during PhD:
+Collect coupons for all sorts of interesting classes from DazhongDianping and try them all.
+Travel as much as possible.
+Hold a podcast or been invited to speak in any podcast channel.

 {style="text-align: justify;"}